-The most common and popular cage option is the CCMFM480, and it’s recently updated model, the FM580.
-Players like the longer, straighter look over some of the more “bubbly” appearances of the Bauer and Easton cages, as well as the option of white, black, or chrome based on the player’s preference.
+Some of the most common and popular cage models are the CCM FM580, Bauer Re-akt and CCM Resistance.
+Players like the longer, straighter look over some of the more “bubbly” appearances of the Bauer cages, as well as the option of white, black, or chrome based on the player’s preference.

 When it comes to visors, they are all made of the same or similar materials and the difference in protection is mostly based on size.
 For obvious reasons, a larger visor will help to protect a larger part of the face when it is fitted properly to the helmet.

 Some visors, such as the Hejduk sport, offer options such as a “cutout” area where the helmet meets the visor, at the temples, and care should be taken to make sure such unusual designs are legal under the governing body.
 Some of these visors may find themselves outside the rules.
 Beyond that, the biggest difference is whether the visor attaches at the forehead, or only at the temples.

 Three point visors, are a more stable attachment and will not “flip up” like some NHL players are known to do (Nicklas Kronwall) and will not move around as much.
 However, the extra hardware above the eyebrows can often make them worse for ventilation, and allow fogging of the visor.
 Some visors are tinted, which is good for a player who may have light sensitivity, or for players such as Alexander Ovechkin, who believes his “smoked” visor helps hide where he is looking, which he believes some goalies use to help anticipate where the puck is going.